Acceleration

 Static charge

-An electric charge due to an imbalance between the number of electrons or negative charges and the number of protons.
+An electric charge due to an imbalance between the number of electrons or

 Static friction

-Static friction, also called starting friction, is the friction between two objects that are in contact but are not moving.
-Static friction is always greater than dynamic friction.
+objects that are in contact but are not moving.
+Static friction is always

 Static pressure